ShravaniDRaut/da_netflix_project/README.md

 Business Insights

 🎯 Business Questions

 This project answers questions such as:

 What is the distribution of Movies and TV Shows?

 Which countries have the most Netflix content?

 What are the most common ratings?

 How has Netflix content changed over the years?

 Which directors have the most content?

 What are the most common genres?

 How much Netflix content is associated with India?

 Which movies were released after 2020?

 Which TV Shows have more than five seasons?

 Can content type be predicted using selected Netflix attributes?

 💡 Key Skills Demonstrated

--Data Analysis
+Data Analysis

 Data cleaning

 Missing-value handling

 Duplicate detection

 Exploratory Data Analysis

 Aggregation and trend analysis

--Python
+Python

 Pandas

 Matplotlib

 Seaborn

 SQLAlchemy

 MySQL Connector

 Scikit-learn

--SQL
+SQL

 Filtering

 Aggregation

 Grouping

 Sorting

 Date functions

 String functions

 Business queries

--Machine Learning
+Machine Learning

 Label Encoding

 Train/test split

 Random Forest Classification

 Model prediction

 Accuracy evaluation

 Classification report

-- Business Intelligence
+Business Intelligence

 Power BI

 KPI reporting

 Trend analysis

 Interactive visualizations